ronste/xmlworkflow/Readme.md

 Note that it is also possible to specify specific conversion chains directly by passing multiple recipe names to the`processDocx` command:

-`docker exec xmlworkflow /bin/bash -c "cd /root/xmlworkflow/work && processDocx xml pandoc-pdf"`
+`docker exec xmlworkflow /bin/bash -c "cd /root/xmlworkflow/work && processDocx pagedjs weasyprint"`

 To get an overview of all options run: